atet/unity/README.md

 ## Pro Tips

-* **Clean Up**
-   * If you make changes to this application, you should uninstall the current version first before installing the updated version
-   * On your Android device, go to `Settings` → `DEVICE` → `Apps`, find and select "`New Unity Project`" and click on `Uninstall`
-   * You may want to erase the `test.apk` or start numbering these files with some sort of versioning system as you make changes, e.g. `test_V2.apk` or `test_2019-12-08.apk`
 * **Q: Why are we developing in Unity for an Android application, couldn't we have just used Android Studio?**
-   * A: Unlike Android Studio, once you develop a project in Unity, it can also be built for iOS, PS4, Xbox One, Windows, MacOS, etc.
+   * A: Unlike Android Studio, a Unity project can also be built for iOS, PS4, Xbox One, Windows, MacOS, etc.
-* You will frequently go back and forth between manipulating objects in the Unity graphical user interface (GUI, referred to as "Unity") program and programming in Visual Studio Code (referred to as "VSCode")
+* You will frequently go back and forth between manipulating objects in the Unity's graphical user interface and programming in Visual Studio Code
-* Motivation: A colleague of mine (veteran software engineer) once told me while they were learning Unity:
+* Consider having devices that are solely for testing that are not linked to your social media, email accounts, cellular SIM card, etc.

+> "_Unity is.. peculiar..._"
+>
-   > Unity is.. peculiar...
+> Veteran software engineer colleague learning Unity

 [Back to Top](#table-of-contents)

 --------------------------------------------------------------------------------------------------

 ## Other Resources

+* This tutorial was developed on Microsoft Windows 10, Unity 2019.2.15f1, and Visual Studio Code 1.38.1
+   * Different versions of Unity may have slightly different menu placement, menu names, etc.

 Description | Link
 --- | ---